goatryan/ostickets-prereqs/README.md

 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket. osTicket is an open-source help desk management solution that offers ticket management and IT asset management within a suite.
 The  system can only be deployed in the cloud and is suited for small and midsize enterprise customers. <br />

 <h2>Video Demonstration</h2>
-For specific step by step instructions follow the video below.
+For specific step-by-step instructions follow the video below.

 - ### [YouTube: Prerequisites and Intalling osTicket][(https://www.youtube.com)](https://youtu.be/6CZCoBui-js)